Tontonjo/jellyfin/README.md

 ### Usage:
 It will look in $inputpath for HDR content and convert them to x264 SDR to $outputpath
+Executing the script like this works but is not perfect - suggestions welcome!

 - Put script in a jellyfin container accessible folder
 - Edit path to match your needs and environement